-I don't think there is any one True Meaning of Christmas—rather there are as many meanings as there are people.
+I don't think there is any one true meaning of Christmas—rather, there are as many meanings as there are people.
 Yes, Christmas has a history, and that history affects us all, but each family has their own Christmas traditions and meaning.
-Children find yet a different meaning and one that changes as they grow and develop.
+Children find yet a different meaning, and theirs is one that changes as they grow and develop.

-As a secular family, we don't assign much meaning to the traditional role of religion in Christmas but we have our own Christmas traditions and this hub is dedicated to my family as they experience and amplify the wonder of Christmas through their family traditions, giving and especially through the children.
+As a secular family, we don't assign much meaning to the traditional role of religion in Christmas, but we have our own Christmas traditions.
+This article is dedicated to my family as they experience and amplify the wonder of Christmas through their traditions, through giving, and especially through the children.

-As you read, keep in mind that I certainly don't propose that all of our traditions and activities will fit every home, but also keep an open eye for those things that look enticing and fun - that might end up in your True Meaning of Christmas.
+As you read, keep in mind that I certainly don't propose that all of our traditions and activities will fit every home, but also keep an open eye for those things that look enticing and fun—they might end up being part of your true meaning of Christmas.

 Some of our traditions are just that; traditions for no other reason than to remind us it is Christmas Day.
 It wouldn't be Christmas without a ham for dinner, or without rotten egg pie for dessert.
 These are just fun little things that mean Christmas is here.
 There is nothing special or meaningful about them; they just are after so many years of observing them.